rosscg/microsnes/README.md

 #### Setting Up the System
 The emulator connects to the display by HDMI.
-The USB plug powers the system, so this can either be plugging into the TV's USB port, or if this is not available: a battery bank, computer, or phone charger USB port will work.
+The USB plug powers the system, so this can either be plugged into the TV's USB port, or if this is not available: a battery bank, computer, or phone charger USB port will work.

 ##### Collect Roms